coinbase/coinbase-commerce-woocommerce/README.md

 ## License

-This project is licensed under the GPL 3.0 License - see the [GPL] license for details
+This project is licensed under the Apache 2.0 License

 ## Changelog